gsingh151/A320_EFB/README.md

 # Installation

-Simply all contents into data/html of the FFA320 Folder.
+Simply drag all contents into data/html of the FFA320 Aircraft Folder.